aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 ---
-title: Convert PDF to DOC | C#
+title: Convert PDF to DOC using C#
 linktitle: Convert PDF to DOC
 type: docs
 weight: 10
-url: /net/convert-pdf-to-doc/
+url: /net/convert-pdf-to-word/
 lastmod: "2021-10-18"
-description: Convert PDF file to DOC format with ease and full control with Aspose.PDF for .NET.
+description: Convert PDF file to DOC and DOCX  format with ease and full control with Aspose.PDF for .NET.
 Learn more how to tune up Microsoft Word Doc file to PDF conversion.
 aliases:
     - /net/convert-pdf-to-doc/
 sitemap: